firedancer-io/solana-protocol/p2p/STLv1_0.md

 ### 5.4.
 Cryptography

-This draft of STL chooses a conservative set of widely deployed cryptographic algorithms.
-These algorithms are thought to have been subjected to sufficient security research.
+This draft of STL uses the cryptographic algorithms of Noise Protocol.
+The ChaCha20-based suite is chosen over AES because ChaCha-like core functions are already widely used in the Solana protocol.
+The algorithms in the Noise protocol framework are thought to have been subjected to sufficient security research.
 High quality open source implementations are also available.

 #### 5.5.
-Hash Functions

-SHA-256 is extremely widespread and supports hardware acceleration on x86_64 and armv8.
-SHA-256 is vulnerable to length extension attacks and thus requires the use of the HMAC-SHA256 construction for key expansion.

-It is proposed to use SHAKE-256 instead for all uses of a crypto- graphic hash function.
-(Except Ed25519 signatures, for which it is unsafe to replace SHA-512)
+SYN Cookie

-The handshake cookie has particularly weak security requirements.
-If (second-)preimage resistance of the underlying cryptography is broken, only server-side DDoS mitigation is temporarily degraded.
+The SYN cookie has particularly weak security requirements.
+If SipHash2-4 is broken, only server-side DDoS mitigation is temporarily degraded.
 The handshake mechanism itself remains secure.
 The cookie hash function is also in the "hot path" of a flood attack involving repeated client initial packets.
 The cookie hash function should thus be chosen for maximum performance.

 ## 6. Implementation Guidance